skychatorg/skychat/README.md

 ## How to install

+If using docker you need:
+- nodejs/npm, any version
+- docker/docker-compose

-If you will not be using docker, ensure you have the following installed on your system:
+If not using docker, ensure you have the following installed on your system:
+- nodejs >= 10 and npm
 - sqlite3
-- nodejs/npm

-Otherwise, just ensure you have docker-compose installed on your system.

 Then, follow these steps: